bioinfologics/sdg_examples/first_steps.md

 (126, 124, 126, 126, 126, 130, 130, 128, 128, 128, 128, 132, 132, 132, 130, 130, 132, 132, 132, 128, 126, 126, 126, 126, 122, 126, 126, 124, 122, 118, 118, 118, 118, 118, 118, 120, 120, 120, 120, 120, 120, 120, 122, 124, 128, 130, 58, 56, 56, 56, 56, 56, 56, 56, 54, 54, 54, 54, 54, 54, 54, 126, 124, 124, 124, 124, 126, 126, 128, 128, 128, 128, 128, 128, 128, 126, 126, 128, 128, 128, 128, 130, 130, 130, 132, 132, 130, 130, 186, 184, 134, 136, 136, 136, 134, 132, 132, 132, 134, 134, 134, 132, 134, 134, 134, 134, 134)
 ```

-both functions will return the kmer coveragefor the given node.
+both functions will return the kmer coverage for the given node.

 For each kmer collection there is also a graph kmer count that represents the count of the kmers in the main graph.